 - When measuring a circular space, you will want to measure the diameter of the patio or deck (the length from one end to the other at the widest part of the circle).
-Divide the diameter by 2 to get the radius.
-The area of your circular space is the radius squared, and then multiplied by 3.14 (pi).
+Divide the diameter in half to get the radius.
+The area of your circular space is the radius squared and then multiplied by 3.14 (pi).
 So, if the diameter of your deck is 20 feet, your radius would be 10 feet.
 10 squared is 100, and when you multiply by pi you have a deck with 314 square feet of space.

 Design your circular space by keeping the adage “less is more” in mind.
 You should always leave plenty of room between outdoor furniture pieces to walk around the patio and venture between areas without difficulty.

 When you’ve finalized your measurements it’s time to fill you in on the important secret to furnishing your circular space: divide the circle into multiple squares where you can place zones of furniture based on how you would like to use the space.
 When you are shopping online for outdoor furniture pay attention to the measurements — when you add these squares they should not fill out all of the space, or your patio will look crowded and unprofessional.

 What design considerations should you keep in mind when you’re working with a circle instead of a traditional square patio?
 Discover design inspiration for any space below.

 Most American homeowners use elevated decks to either cook in the refuge of nature or to create an outdoor living room where they can relax, doze off, and pass the time.
 Before you delve into design choices like contemporary versus rustic, or nautical sets versus farmhouse sets, ask yourself what do you envision as the one or two primary functions of your deck?